Please review the information below for everything you need to know about Little Acorn Daycare:

 Sick Days and Unscheduled Time Off:

-If I am sick and can not give your child quality care or I have an appointment, I will try my best to have a substitute provider, most likely my husband, Tim.
-Tim is certified in CPR and first aid and will comply with all family child care rules and regulations.
+If I am sick and can not give your child quality care or I have an appointment, I will try my best to have a substitute provider.
+The substitute will be certified in CPR and first aid and will comply with all family child care rules and regulations.
 If a substitute is unable to cover for me when I am sick, then daycare will be closed for the day.
 In the case of an emergency, I reserve the right to close the daycare and I will try to give as much advanced notice as possible in that situation.

 Guidance and Discipline: